AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-load.md

 SQL Data Warehouse supports loading data from HDInsight via PolyBase.
 The process is the same as loading data from Azure Blob Storage - using PolyBase to connect to HDInsight to load data.

-### 1. Use PolyBase and T-SQL
+### Use PolyBase and T-SQL
 Summary of loading process:

-1. Format your data as UTF-8 since PolyBase does not currently support UTF-16.
-2. Move your data to HDInsight and store it in text files, ORC or Parquet format.
+1. Move your data to HDInsight and store it in text files, ORC or Parquet format.
-3. Configure external objects in SQL Data Warehouse to define the location and format of the data.
+2. Configure external objects in SQL Data Warehouse to define the location and format of the data.
-4. Run a T-SQL command to load the data in parallel into a new database table.
+3. Run a T-SQL command to load the data in parallel into a new database table.

 For a tutorial, see [Load data from Azure blob storage to SQL Data Warehouse (PolyBase)][Load data from Azure blob storage to SQL Data Warehouse (PolyBase)].